Empty pews in a church sanctuary

 This denial sometimes seizes on misleading statistics.
 Recent Pew data showing a slight uptick in religiosity among Gen Z in some countries was quickly interpreted by church leaders as evidence of revival.
 “Suddenly, I got a bunch of calls from media people saying church leaders in Britain are claiming there’s a revival,” Wilkins-Laflamme recalls.
 But she cautions that baseline levels remain “super low,” and the uptick likely reflects Gen Z still living with religious grandparents who are doing more childcare.
 The episode illustrates how religious leaders, searching for hope amid broader decline, can misinterpret statistical variations as signs of meaningful reversal.

 The shift is seismic.
 Christianity once anchored Canadian identity, politics and moral authority.
-But that’s changed in this country, unlike in the U.S., where the Christian right still fuses religion with national identity.
+But that’s changed in this country, unlike in the United States where the Christian right still fuses religion with national identity.
 For a century, churches were Canada’s cultural backbone, the hub of politics, socializing, and social services.
 That structure has all but disappeared.

 The loss brings consequences.
 Young Canadians today often encounter religion through fleeting digital snippets: “A 10-second YouTube clickbait, or an AI thing on how evil evangelicals are and how Trump is going to come get you,” Wilkins-Laflamme says with a laugh.